-He is currently self-publishing a photography coffee table book, entitled Everyday Africa, detailing a five month overland journey from Cairo to Cape Town.
+He has self-published a photography coffee table book, entitled Everyday Africa, detailing a five month overland journey from Cairo to Cape Town.

 From a young age, he was introduced to world travel during holidays to Hong Kong and Australia to visit relatives.
 The long haul flights showed him that the world is a big place, which is made small by simply boarding an airplane.